Iterative Adversarial Attack on Image-guided Story Ending Generation: Experiments

 \subsection{Experimental Setup}

 \textbf{\emph{Dataset}}.
-In this work, VIST-E~\cite{huang2021igseg} and LSMDC-E~\cite{xue2022mmt} are used to validate the image-guided story ending generation task.
-VIST-E consists of 49,913 training samples, 4,963 validation samples, and 5,030 test samples, which is modified from VIST [16] dataset.
-As every sample in VIST contains a story of five sentences, each sample in VIST-E contains the story ending, the ending-related image, and the first four sentences in the story as the story context.
-Additionally, each sentence is trimmed down to a maximum of 40 words.
-LSMDC-E contains 20,151 training samples, 1,477 validation samples and 2,005 test samples, which is modified from LSMDC 2021 ~\cite{rohrbach2015dataset}.
-Similarly, we take the first four sentences in every five-sentence story as the story context and the last sentence as the story ending.
-As every sentence relates to a movie frame set, we take the last frame set as the ending-related image set.
-Following~\cite{huang2021igseg}, the maximum length of sentences is set as 20 words.
+This work utilizes the VIST-E~\cite{huang2021igseg} and LSMDC-E~\cite{xue2022mmt} datasets to evaluate the task of generating image-guided story endings.
+The VIST-E dataset is derived from the VIST dataset and consists of 49,913 training samples, 4,963 validation samples, and 5,030 test samples.
+Unlike the original VIST dataset, each sample in VIST-E specifically contains the story ending, the corresponding image related to the ending, and the first four sentences that constitute the story context.
+To ensure uniformity, the length of each sentence is limited to a maximum of 40 words.
+Similarly, the LSMDC-E dataset is derived from the LSMDC 2021 dataset~\cite{rohrbach2015dataset} and comprises 20,151 training samples, 1,477 validation samples, and 2,005 test samples.
+In LSMDC-E, the story context is constructed by selecting the first four sentences from each five-sentence story, while the last sentence is designated as the story ending.
+As each sentence in LSMDC-E is associated with a set of movie frames, the set corresponding to the last frame is chosen as the ending-related image set.
+To maintain consistency with prior work~\cite{huang2021igseg}, a maximum sentence length of 20 words is imposed.
 Due to the LSMDC-E dataset is not publicly available, we constructed the dataset as described in~\cite{xue2022mmt}.
+Both of the VIST-E and LSMDC-E datasets are widely recognized benchmarks for evaluating the task of Image-guided story ending generation.
+They serve as effective measures for assessing a model's capacity to comprehend multimodal information and generate text.

+The Multi30k~\cite{elliott2016multi30k} dataset, an expansion of the original Flickr30k~\cite{plummer2015flickr30k}, is a pivotal dataset in multimodal machine translation research.
+It comprises 30,000 images, each accompanied by textual descriptions in both English and German.
+The dataset consists of two primary variants: M30kT and M30KC.
+M30kT features each image with a single English description professionally translated into German.
+In contrast, M30KC provides five English and five German descriptions for each image, with the German texts sourced independently via crowdsourcing, rather than direct translations.
+This dataset is partitioned into training, validation, and test sets containing 29,000, 1,014, and 1,000 instances, respectively.
+In the attack, we present experiment results on the English-German (En-De) Test2016.